CrossRef/event-data-common/README.md

 Try and re-try functions in a threadpool.
 For robust connection to external systems.

+### Checkpointing

+Throttle execution of execution for given functions and arguments.
+Used by Agents e.g. to only check a given URL every X seconds.

 ### Queue

 Broadcast and recieve from ActiveMQ queues.
 Contains sender and listener with thread-local cached connection objects.
 The queue connection is configured upon construction, so this namespace does not directly use the configuration values.